 Also, a circuit breaker does not have an internal fuse.
 It works by internal springs and contacts that open and close to control the flow of electricity.

-A circuit breaker functions through two electrodes, one being movable while the other being static.
-When the electrodes get into contact, the circuit becomes closed.
+A circuit breaker functions through two electrodes, one movable and the other static.
+When the electrodes come into contact, the circuit becomes closed.
 When a circuit breaker trips, it forces the contacts to separate, which opens the circuit.
-A thermal overcurrent or magnetic overcurrent protection can trip a breaker in residential circuit breakers.
+Residential circuit breakers can trip with too much heat or an overcurrent.

-Electrons move from one electrode to another when the potential variation becomes more than the dielectric strength.
+When the potential difference is high enough, electrons can move between electrodes.
 It will ionize the dielectric mode, leading to a big ignition between the two electrodes.
-The ignition is referred to as ARC.
+ARC refers to the ignition.

 Why Arcs Occur

-You should closely monitor the arc during the operation of a circuit breaker.
+You should check the arc during the operation of a circuit breaker.
 Arcing usually occurs during faulty cases.
-The arc leads to a minimal resistance path resulting in a substantial current flow.
-Electricity is always looking for a way to ground itself and the path of least resistance.
+The arc leads to a minimal resistance path, resulting in a large current flow.
+Electricity always looks for a way to ground itself and the path of least resistance.

 Arcing damages the functionality of a circuit breaker.
 The arc happens for the following reasons:

-Repeated arcing will eventually cause the breaker to fail.
+Repeated arcing will cause the breaker to fail.

 Types of Low-Voltage Standard Circuit Breakers